 At Pinpointe, we're taking steps to help our customers comply with the new rules.

 We have always striven to meet or exceed the industry's toughest privacy regulations and GDPR is no different.
 Here's how Pinpointe has modified its processes to meet the privacy standards enacted under the GDPR:

 From its inception, Pinpointe recognized the responsibility in data collection.
 We designed Pinpointe to help businesses better understand their customers and promote their products via email, but to do so requires collecting personal information such as names and email addresses.

 We understand the gravity of data collection and have remained diligent in our security efforts to ensure information is safeguarded.

 When GDPR was introduced in 2016, Pinpointe set two goals: to make sure our practices were GDPR compliant and to give customers tools to help them become compliant as well.

-- Strengthen data collection protocols
+- Strengthened data collection protocols

-- Appoint a data protection officer
+- Appointed a data protection officer

-- Educate customers about the new law
+- Educated customers about the new law

 Pinpointe tools that can help with GDPR compliance